Meet Your Counselor

 New England; Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont

-Florida, Georgia, Illinois, Louisiana, Maryland, New Jersey, Texas
+District of Columbia, Delaware, Florida, Georgia, Louisiana, Maryland, New Jersey, Texas

 My parents are unmarried/separated/divorced/same gender but still living in the same household, whose information do I report on the FAFSA?